MarcoDiFrancesco/LittleProjects/Networks.md

 ### Network architectures
 The **client-server** architecture makes the server always-on host, servers have permanent IP addresses, the clients do not communicate directly with each other.
 The **P2P** architecture, like torrent, make the end systems communicate directly but the management of the network is complex.
 The communication client-server and P2P is done with **sockets** that works like doors for the communication.
+Each layer use sockets to communicate with the layer above and below.

 ![Socket management](https://i.imgur.com/EtdWsg7.png)